DripEmail/slate/source/includes/shopper_activity/_order_activity.md

 Order Activity will show up on a person's activity timeline as an event.
 The event is based on the <code>action</code> sent with the order payload.
 For example, sending <code>placed</code> will result in a "Placed an order" event and sending <code>updated</code> will result in an "Updated an order" event.

+Order Activity places special value on <code>action</code> with the <code>placed</code> value.
+This event will determine when an order is considered to have originated based on the <code>occurred_at</code>.
+If you send an Order Activity <code>"action": "placed"</code> event without including a valid <code>occurred_at</code> value, the order will be considered to have orriginated at the current time.
+If you send Order Activity events without previously sending <code>placed</code>, the order will be considered to have originated at the current time the first event was received.

 Drip will keep a person’s Lifetime Value (LTV) up-to-date with their orders.
 For example, if a customer places an order with a <code>grand_total</code> of $100, their LTV will be incremented by $100.
 If the order is then updated, paid, or fulfilled with a <code>grand_total</code> value of $105, the customer’s LTV will increase by $5.
 If the order is then canceled or refunded with a <code>refund_amount</code> of $105, the customer’s LTV will decrease by $105.

 <h2 id="sapi-create-or-update-order">Create or update an order</h1>